#Removing previous datasets in memory

 [1] 0.1171875

-The probability that a randomly selected country will have a life expectancy of less than 50 years is 0.12.
+The probability that a randomly selected country will have a life expectancy of less than or equal to 50 years is 0.12.

 Let us also visualize this probability.
 We will proceed by calculating the frequency table.